Marc-Mwangi/fweek3/README.md

 ## DATE 16/2/2022

 ## DESCRIPTION
-The objective of this project was design a website with certain api functionalitites.
-The website cconsumes data from an API the stores news data and presents it to users after some data manipulation.

 ## TECHNOLOGY USED
 I used visual studio to code the project using mostly HTML, CSS for front end anf Python's Flask for backend functions.